Patronize Certified Green Businesses

-Go to the Bay Area Green Business Program website, and enter a city or industry city to find local green businesses that you can patronize to make a positive difference in the community.
+Go to California Green Business Network and enter a city or industry city to find local green businesses that you can patronize to make a positive difference in the community.

 Business Resources – Reduce, Reuse, and Recycle

 - San Mateo County Office of Sustainability

 - Whole House Building Supply & Salvage, East Palo Alto